Leyner-Andres-Bejarano-Palacios/java_tutorial/algorithms/sort/quickSort/quickSort.md

 recursive calls after working on the whole array.
 For mergesort, the array is divided in half; for quicksort, the position of the partition depends on the contents of the array.

+it is not stable

 ### source

-algoritms fourth edition 273, continue reading this section for the time complexity and some considerations like the h value to use
+-- algoritms fourth edition 273, continue reading this section for the time complexity and some considerations like the h value to use

+-- algoritms fourth edition 354